santi1s/Big-Data/Data-&-AI-ARR/Skill-Matrix/EEE-List.md

-Reach out to below list of EEEs if your
+Reach out to below list of EEEs for any ICM related questions

 |Name|Technology  |
 |--|--|